knative/community/elections/README.md

 - Post deadlines and reminders during the election season
 - Reissue ballots from CIVS to voters who might have not received their ballot.
 - Guard the privacy of the email addresses of voters
-- It is impossible for the election officers to see the results of the election until the election ends; for purposes of transparency with the community it is encouraged to release some statistics during the election (ie. “65% of the community has voted so far!”)
+- It is impossible for the steering committee to see the results of the election until the election ends; for purposes of transparency with the community it is encouraged to release some statistics during the election (ie. “65% of the community has voted so far!”)

 [election-recusal]: https://github.com/kubernetes/steering/blob/master/elections.md#steering-committee-and-election-officer-recusal